Bearded vulture: Diet and feeding

-Bearded vultures sometimes attack live prey, with perhaps greater regularity than any other vulture.
-Among these, tortoises seem to be especially favored depending on their local abundance.
+Bearded vultures sometimes attack live prey: perhaps more often than other vultures.
+Among these, tortoises seem to be especially favoured depending on their local abundance.
 Tortoises preyed on may be nearly as heavy as the preying vulture.
 To kill tortoises, bearded vultures fly with them to some height and drop them to crack open the bulky reptiles' hard shells.
 Golden eagles have been observed to kill tortoises in the same way.
-Other live animals, up to nearly their own size, have been observed to be predaceously seized and dropped in flight.
+Other live animals, up to nearly their own size, have been observed to be seized predaceously and dropped in flight.
 Among these are rock hyraxes, hares, marmots and, in one case, a 62 cm long monitor lizard.
 Larger animals have been known to be attacked by bearded vultures, including ibex, Capra goats, chamois, and steenbok.
 These animals have been killed by being surprised by the large birds and battered with wings until they fall off precipitous rocky edges to their deaths; although in some cases these may be accidental killings when both the vulture and the mammal surprise each other.
 Many large animals killed by bearded vultures are unsteady young, or have appeared sickly or obviously injured.
 Humans have been anecdotally reported to have been killed in the same way.
 This is unconfirmed, however, and if it does happen, most biologists who have studied the birds generally agree it would be accidental on the part of the vulture.
 Occasionally smaller ground-dwelling birds, such as partridges and pigeons, have been reported eaten, possibly either as fresh carrion (which is usually ignored by these birds) or killed with beating wings by the vulture.
 When foraging for bones or live prey while in flight, bearded vultures fly fairly low over the rocky ground, staying around 2–4 m high.
 Occasionally, breeding pairs may forage and hunt together.
 In the Ethiopian Highlands, bearded vultures have adapted to living largely off human refuse.